ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 contributing.

 .. figure:: ./images/user_barriers.png
-   :scale: 30 %
+   :scale: 50 %
    :alt: an image

-   Figure N: Average ratings for the question "What is preventing you contributing to Py-ART?"
+   Figure 7: Average ratings for the question "What is preventing you contributing to Py-ART?"

-Figure N shows the average ranking with the most common barrier being "Just not enough time".
+Figure 7 shows the average ranking with the most common barrier being "Just not enough time".
 This is not surprising as many researchers would not be judged by open source contributions and would not value such in advancing their careers.
 The second most common is "I do not think I have done anything worth